 Schools, community centers, children’s programs, youth camps, first responders, hospitals, homeless shelters, and other community organizations use MATTERbox snack packs as an easy and convenient service to provide healthy food for those in need.

 What makes the MATTER snack packs unique, and brings a personal connection to the packing activity, is the YOU MATTER note of encouragement included in each snack pack.
 Handwritten by the volunteer who assembles the snack pack to the person who will receive it, the YOU MATTER note provides a simple way for the recipient to know they matter.
 To know that someone is thinking of them during this time of uncertainty.

 The MATTERbox Volunteer Kit is also the perfect virtual opportunity for employees.
-Using video conferencing technology, like Zoom, employees can pack their kits individually in their homes, but share the experience with their coworkers together online during video calls.
+Using a video conferencing technology platform, like Zoom, employees can pack their kits individually in their homes, but share the experience with their coworkers together online during video calls.
 With so many employees still working from home, creating a virtual packing event can be that morale booster that companies are looking for during this time.
 It also provides the community outreach that many businesses value but have been unable to provide their staff due to the lack of availability of opportunities.